MaxwellMensah/MyPDFread/README.md

 # MyPDFread
-This is the book i learn from, it's good for starters Python Data Science Handbook by Jake VanderPlas !!!
+ i learn from this book, it's good for starters
+Python Data Science Handbook by Jake VanderPlas !!!